2016fendouzhilu/Muse-CGH/README.md

 ### How to use the source code

-This project is developed using Intellij IDEA and the .idea file is provided, so it can be run as a standard Scala project in IDEA.

-You can also run the source code as a sbt project.
+You can run the source code as an sbt project.
 A [build.sbt](build.sbt) file has been added to this project recently.

 ### License